 All participants will be required to participate in a number of training and team-building sessions, which will be conducted in Melbourne in the months leading up to the trip.

 Intending team members should be aware of the dangers of travel to and around East Africa.
-In addition to the terrorist risks outlined above, there are health risks associated with numerous diseases including AIDS prevalent in the slums, risks associated with travelling in and around East Africa including high incidence of road accidents, and risks associated with sporadic crime and violence in Nairobi including muggings and car-jackings.
+In addition to the terrorist risks outlined above, there are health risks associated with numerous diseases prevalent in the slums including AIDS, TB, cholera, typhoid and influenza, risks associated with travelling in and around East Africa including high incidence of road accidents, and risks associated with sporadic crime and violence in Nairobi including muggings and car-jackings.

-In order to minimise risks, we normally stay in modest accommodation, rather than at large hotels which might be obvious targets.
-To the extent possible, we travel in a group, minimise the amount of time spent in the Nairobi city centre, and minimise the amount of waiting in public places and catching public transport.
+In order to minimise risks, we will be staying in modest accommodation, travelling in a group, and minimising the amount of waiting in public places and catching public transport.